Do I Need to Change My Living Trust?

-Arizona and New Mexico Trust Attorneys
+Arizona Trust Attorneys

 Laws change.
 Lives change.
 Your needs change.
 If you are meeting your estate planning needs with a living trust, it is a good start.
 In fact, at Morris Hall, PLLC, we believe it is the best place to start.
 But setting up a trust and not occasionally reviewing it along with your life circumstances is like building a protective fence and never keeping it under repair — an initially good idea that may not be capable of offering the complete protection you expected.

 Whether you started your trust years ago or just more recently, are you sure that it is meeting all of your goals?
 Talk to an Morris Hall estate planning attorney about recent law changes that may have a serious impact on you and your beneficiaries when the assets are distributed.
 Working with other professional tax accountants and financial planners, our attorneys will perform a comprehensive review of your trust, to make sure that you know of the changes that are necessary to optimize your advantages under current tax and other trust laws.

 When you meet with an Morris Hall estate planning attorney for a review of your goals, we will discuss trust law issues, such as:

 - Distribution rules for IRAs and other retirement plans: If your estate includes an IRA, 401(k), 403(b), SEP or other tax-deferred accounts, your current plan may trigger income taxes even if no distribution has been made.
 Make sure your trust is a “qualified trust” under IRS rules.

 - Medicaid planning: Provisions for avoiding the required spend-down of all your assets for long-term care expenses include the ability to transfer ownership of assets from your estate to your loved ones.
 Setting up an irrevocable trust with Medicaid triggers is one of the best ways to affect this transfer and avoid taxes.